gbv/dso/dso.md

 [Presentation]: #presentation

-A presentation involves the display or similar usage of a document in a restricted environment, e.g.  within the rooms or in the intranet of a library or museum.
+A presentation [DocumentService] involves the display or similar usage of a document in a restricted environment, e.g.  within the rooms or in the intranet of a library or museum.

     dso:Presentation a owl:Class ;
         rdfs:label "Presentation" ;